Facing the Flames: The History of Firefighting in Grey County

-The exhibition will place Grey County’s firefighting history in context with that of Canada’s.
+The exhibition places Grey County’s firefighting history in context with that of Canada’s.
 Exhibit highlights include:

 - How each community’s fire departments developed and how they changed with amalgamation(s)